 was on Earth that Christ was born.
 They used such quotations as: God has founded the

 Earth and it shall not be moved.
 (David in Psalm 89).
-Copernicus was forced to withdraw his

-System was accepted and it has been proved by the space flights of this century.
+Gradually however the heliocentric, idea of the Solar System was accepted, and it has been proved by the space flights of this century.

 Tycho was a Danish nobleman

 who worked in an observatory built for him by the King of Denmark.

 Over a period of 20 years he made a series of extremely accurate observations of the positions of the planets: These were all done with unaided eyes, as the telescope had not yet been invented.
 He was attempting to produce a theory of the solar system as a compromise between those of Ptolemy and Copernicus, but this never received much support.

 Kepler was a pupil of Tycho and when Tycho died Kepler inherited all his